 From time to time I try to learn something new, and in June 2011 struggled with the use of forms and cgi programming.
 The, rarely used, form on the visitors page of this site was created as a proof of principle.
-Towards the end of 2012 I started to teach myself more about interactive web sites and am learning a little about PHP programming to prepare myself for an encounter with the SQL database on the server.
+Towards the end of 2012 I started to teach myself more about interactive web sites and learnt a little about PHP programming but have never managed to master the SQL database on the server.

 These days enthusiasts prefer the word 'Paranormal' to 'Supernatural', but I think the latter term gives the layman a better idea what is involved.